MPLS LSP Ping

 force-explicit-null force an explicit null label to be added

-interval Send interval between requests in msec
+interval Send interval between requests in

 output Output options